simonorono/house-monitor/README.md

 Utility to post uptime of any Linux system to a Telegram channel.

-Tested with Go 1.22.0 running on Linux.
+Tested with Rust 1.77.2 running on Linux.

 ## Configuration